 Why you wouldn’t wear a nursing bra to bed

-I love letting my boobs go free at night (it’s the only time I’m game to).
+I love letting my breasts go free at night (it’s the only time I’m game to).
 It just feels really nice not having the restriction of a bra – no matter how comfy it is.
-The only times I wear a sleep bra is when I am having milk leaks or breast engorgement.
+The only times I wear a sleep bra is when I have milk leaks or breast engorgement.

 Even with milk leaks, some women still prefer not to wear a nursing bra to bed.
 You could lay a towel under you to prevent milk stains on your bedsheets.
 Or look at some alternatives:

 What can you wear to bed instead of nursing bras?